NYACP Board Review Question of the Week

 If you are a member who needs to receive the questions and newsletter via email, let us know!

-MKSAP 19 Gastroenterology & Hepatology, Question 19
+MKSAP 19 Hematology, Question 26

 Which of the following is the most likely diagnosis?

-Responses Received from Members (767 Responses):
+Responses Received from Members (700 member responses):

-The Correct Answer is: C. Colonic ischemia
+The Correct Answer is: C. Disseminated intravascular coagulation

 Educational Objective: